 Many dogs enjoy small amounts of canine-friendly fruits and vegetables as a snack.
 But dogs’ bodies are not the same as humans’, so certain people foods may or may not be safe for dogs.

+Asparagus is a yummy vegetable that is packed with vitamins and minerals.
+It’s a very healthy food for humans, but can dogs eat asparagus?
 Asparagus is not toxic for dogs, so they can safely eat it.
 But there are a few things you should keep in mind before feeding asparagus to your pooch.

 First, asparagus stalks are quite tough.
 We humans don’t usually eat raw asparagus because it would be very difficult to chew.
 Dogs will also have this difficulty.
 To avoid the risk of your dog trying to swallow the asparagus whole and possibly choking, you should chop it up into small pieces before you feed it to them (though we don’t recommend it).

 Your dog might also have difficulty digesting raw asparagus.
 If your dog experiences vomiting, gas, or diarrhea after eating raw asparagus, next time try cooking it lightly before feeding it to them.
 Cooking asparagus lightly also makes it easier to chew.
 When cooking asparagus for your dog, do not use any butter or cooking oil, as these can make a dog sick.
 Simply boil or steam the vegetable.

 When you cook any vegetables, their nutrient content decreases.
 If your dog has trouble digesting raw asparagus, it might be smarter to switch to a veggie that is easier to digest raw, like celery, carrots, or cucumbers, because they will get more vitamins from those foods.
 When consumed whole, these vegetables can pose a choking hazard, especially for small dogs.
 Make sure you cut them into bite-size chunks before feeding.